Abba Are the Enemy

 Abba Are the enemy is the debut album by Tom Hingley and the Lovers, which features Inspiral Carpets singer Tom Hingley, Steve Hanley and Paul Hanley from Manchester punk band The Fall.
 It was released in 2004.
 The album was given a six out of ten rating by PopMatters, with reviewer John Bergstrom calling "Online Pharmacy" as a "Hendrix redux", and stating that Hingley sounds "like the bastard child of Paul Weller and Roger Daltrey".

 Track listing

-All Songs written by Tom Hingley, Steve Hanley, Paul Hanley, Kelly Wood, James Brown, except "Hole" written by Tom Hingley.
+All Songs written by Tom Hingley, Steve Hanley, Paul Hanley, Kelly Wood, Jason Brown, except "Hole" written by Tom Hingley.
 Lyrics on "No Way Out" by Kelly Wood.